Apply for funding

 If you have received funds, please fill in the short report form once you have used the money for your project.
 This helps us understand the impact of the Southend Emergency Fund.
-And please send us photos, videos and stories with along with this short report as this will help us publicise and fundraise for the fund.
+Please also send us photos, videos and stories to help us publicise and fundraise for the fund.
 Ideally, we would like a report in no more than two weeks after you have spent out the funds.

 To reapply for further funding we usually ask a minimum of 4 weeks between a successful applicant being issued funds and that applicant being issued funds for a subsequent application.
 In addition, we need to receive a report from you of how you have used the funds from the first grant.

 GETTING HELP AS AN INDIVIDUAL OR FAMILY

 If you are a person or household in need we cannot help you directly.
 You should seek help from a local agency – see further information below.